jboss-developer/jboss-eap-quickstarts/jaxws-pojo/README.md

 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

-        mvn clean install jboss-as:deploy
+        mvn clean install wildfy:deploy

 4. This will deploy `service/target/jboss-jaxws-pojo-service.war` to the running instance of the server.

 Access the application
 ---------------------

-You can check that the Web Service is running and deployed correctly by accessing the following URL: <http://localhost:8080/jaxws-samples-endpoint-pojo/JSEBean01?wsdl>.
+You can check that the Web Service is running and deployed correctly by accessing the following URL: <http://localhost:8080/jboss-jaxws-pojo-endpoint/JSEBean01?wsdl>.
 This URL will display the deployed WSDL endpoint for the Web Service.

 Run the Client
 --------------